HDPLocust/snus_stuff/snus_table.md

 #### merge
-Merge of two tables (not arrays or dicts)
+Merge of two tables (arrays or/and dicts)
 ```lua
 table output = stbl.merge(table a, table b)
 ```